Saline Symphony Orchestra Staff

 Darlene Zeh Millard, PhD, Professor Emeritus, University of Arkansas

 Darlene is a native Arkansan, born and raised in Rogers.
 She received her BS and MS from the University of Arkansas at Fayetteville and a Ph.D. in Family and Consumer Science from Texas Woman's University in Denton, Texas.
 Darlene retired, after a 31 year career, from the University of Arkansas Division of Agriculture Cooperative Extension Service as the Assistant Director 4-H Youth Development.
+Darlene serves on the Board of Directors for the Saline Symphony Orchestra.

 Darlene serves as the Vice President for the Arkansas 4-H Foundation; on the board for the Arkansas 4-H Alumni Association, the Editorial Board for the U of A CES Extension Cord - retiree publication.
 She is a member of the National Association for Federal Retirees and the Little Rock Parrothead Club.
 Darlene also serves as a volunteer for CARTI in Little Rock.

-As a sixteen year Saline County resident, Darlene is a member of the First United Methodist Church, Bryant and serves on the Hospitality and Cole Hadley Scholarship committees.
+As a eighteen year Saline County resident, Darlene is a member of the First United Methodist Church, Bryant and serves on the Hospitality and Cole Hadley Scholarship committees.
 During her school years, she was a four year member of the Orchestra and a seven year band member.
 She currently resides in Bryant.